-Indiana State University Online Family Nurse Practitioner Programs
+Indiana State University Online NP Programs

-Graduate Nursing Admissions Requirements: Applications are completed through the College of Graduate and Professional Studies.
+Graduate Nursing Admissions Requirements: Applications are completed through the College of Health and Human Services.
 Students must hold a current, unencumbered RN license in Indiana or their state of residence.
 Although no work experience is required, significant RN experience is preferred.
 Application materials include an application and application fee, verification of CPR certification and RN licensure, official transcripts, a resume or CV, three letters of recommendation, a personal statement of professional goals, a criminal background check, and proof that the student meets the health clearances and immunization requirements.
 Students whose first language is not English must submit English proficiency test scores.
 No GMAT or GRE is required.
 Students may also need to conduct a video, phone, or in-person interview with the admissions department.

 - Specific Program Requirements:

-- MSN: Students must hold a BSN degree from an ACEN or CCNE accredited program with a minimum GPA of 3.0.
+- MSN: Students must hold a BSN degree from an ACEN- or CCNE-accredited program with a minimum GPA of 3.0.

-- Post-Master’s Certificate: Students must hold an MSN degree from an ACEN or CCNE accredited program with a minimum GPA of 3.0.
+- Post-Master’s Certificate: Students must hold an MSN degree from an ACEN- or CCNE-accredited program with a minimum GPA of 3.0.

-Online Experience: ISU utilizes Blackboard as it’s online Learning Management System (LMS), delivering most courses asynchronously.
+Online Experience: ISU utilizes Blackboard as its online Learning Management System (LMS), delivering most courses asynchronously.
 When a collaborative live session, teleconference, or other synchronous meeting is required, students will be notified in advance.
 Courses run on semesters and have specific due dates and time frames for assignments.
-Included in the Blackboard platform are announcement pages, syllabi, learning modules, necessary links to the online library and other resources, access to discussion boards, and access to assignments and quizzes.
-Students also have access to services such as admissions counseling, academic advising, faculty help, an online bookstore, career counseling, and 24/7 technical support.

 Delivered mostly asynchronously with no campus visits and local practicums, Indiana State University seeks to prepare FNPs through education, evidence-based research, and clinical practice, all supported by core values of equity, inclusion, scholarship, diversity, and excellence.

-Family Nurse Practitioner – MSN Family Nurse Practitioner – Post-MS Certificate
+Psychiatric-Mental Health Nurse Practitioner – Post-MS Certificate

 200 North Seventh Street